What is Cocamidopropyl Hydroxysultaine (Sultaine) and what does it do in products?

 In Summary

-If you have any questions regarding this or any other chemical we use feel free to reach out to customercare@rusticstrength.com We would be more than happy to answer your questions.
+If you have any questions regarding this or any other ingredients we use feel free to reach out to our email: customercare@rusticstrength.com.
+We would be more than happy to answer your questions.

 We invite you to do your own research!